isaacfungg/obsidian/coding/AWS/Cloud Practitioner Essentials/Module 8.md

 * Training and Game Days to drive innovation
 * Tools to monitor costs and performance through Trusted Advisor and Health API/Dashboard

+#### AWS Marketplace
+* A digital catalog that includes thousands of software listings from independent software vendors.
+* Used to find, test, and buy software that runs on AWS
+*